 Physical benefits of ginger essential oil

 Traditionally, ginger essential oil has been used for nausea, digestive complaints, and immune system support.
-Recent research studies indicate ginger also benefits more specific complaints such as ulcers and fatty liver disease.
-This is due to ginger’s anti-ulcer activity and liver-protective properties.
+Recent research studies indicate ginger also benefits more specific complaints such as ulcers and excessive fat stored in the liver.
 Chinese medicine has used ginger root for centuries to neutralize toxins, harmonize other herbs, and aid digestion.*

-The properties of ginger essential oil differ greatly from fresh ginger and ginger tea, as also seen with the significantly different aromas.
-High in sesquiterpenes (up to 90%), ginger oil targets deeper levels in the body including bone marrow (where our bodies make adult stem cells) and brain matter.
+The properties of ginger essential oil differs greatly from fresh ginger and ginger tea, along with having significantly different aromas.
+High in sesquiterpenes (up to 90%), ginger oil targets the deeper levels in the body including bone marrow (where our bodies make adult stem cells) and brain matter.
 A recent study demonstrates that ginger oil protects bone marrow DNA from radiation poisoning in rats and reverses damage in the small intestine.*

-When blended with lemon, lime, lemon-myrtle, or lemongrass, the combination of ginger oil’s anti-inflammatory, anti-cancer, and anti-radiation properties creates a powerhouse blend for diffusing and benefiting the entire household.
+Ginger oil blends exceptionally well with lemon, lime, lemon-myrtle, and lemongrass.
+The cleansing aroma and properties of these oils creates a powerhouse blend for diffusing and uplifting the entire household.
 However, when applied topically, ginger oil increases sensitivity to the sun at the site of application for up to six hours.
-So it’s best to use this oil after the sun goes down or when inside.*
+So it’s best to diffuse or take this oil internally if approved for internal use.*

 Emotional benefits of ginger essential oil

-A recent study of ginger oil proves the pharmacological basis for what Chinese medicine has known for centuries–the combination of ginger oil with magnolia bark creates an antidepressant-like effect.
+A recent study of ginger oil proves the pharmacological basis for what Chinese medicine has known for centuries–the combination of ginger oil with magnolia bark uplifts emotions and releases emotional resistance.
 Ginger oil’s affinity for the brain and ability to neutralize toxins encourages the release of toxic and self-destructive thought patterns.
-The emotion associated with the liver is anger; and ginger’s liver-restorative properties release anger toward others and internalized anger related to depression.*
+The emotion associated with the liver is anger; and ginger’s liver-restorative properties release anger directed toward others and internalized anger.*

 *Statements in this paragraph have not been evaluated by the FDA.